 First-time visitors to L.A. only here for a short time might find it hard to get out to Pasadena.
 However, if you've had your fill of city life and are looking for a nearby escape that feels much farther away than it is, with open space and fresher air, it's the perfect trip.

 Start at the Botanical Gardens, then spend the afternoon strolling around Old Town Pasadena, with shops and restaurants filling its 19th-century brick buildings.
 Art and architecture lovers shouldn't miss the city's top sight, the Norton Simon Museum, most noted for its excellent collection of Degas, as well as works by Rembrandt, Goya, and Picasso.
 The Gamble House is an immense three-story house and one of the country's shining examples of American Arts and Crafts bungalow architecture.
-The thing that might surprise you the most about visiting Pasadena is that even the drive here—on the freeway, though not during rush hour—is a scenic one.
-The Pasadena Freeway follows the curves of the arroyo, lined with old sycamores.
+The thing that might surprise you most about visiting Pasadena is that even the drive here—on the freeway, though not during rush hour—is a scenic one.
+The Pasadena Freeway follows the curves of an arroyo (dry creek), lined with old sycamore trees.
 It was the main road north during the early days of Los Angeles, when horses and buggies made their way through the countryside to the small town of Pasadena.
 In 1939 the road became the Arroyo Seco Parkway, the first freeway in Los Angeles.